Juan Fernando Quintero: 2018 World Cup

 In May 2018, he was named in Colombia's preliminary 35 man squad for the 2018 World Cup in Russia.
 On 19 June 2018, he scored in the opening game against Japan with a free kick under the wall to tie the match 1–1 that ended in a 2–1 defeat.
 On 24 June 2018, Quintero played 73 minutes in Colombia's 3–0 victory over Poland and assisted Radamel Falcao's goal.
-Four days later on 28 June 2018, he played 90 minutes of Colombia's final game in the group stage against Senegal and provided the winning assist to Yerry Mina's goal off of a corner kick to secure first place in group H. On 3 July 2018, he played 88 minutes in the round of 16 game against England, as Colombia lost on penalties.
+Four days later on 28 June 2018, he played 90 minutes of Colombia's final game in the group stage against Senegal and provided the winning assist to Yerry Mina's goal off a corner kick to secure first place in Group H. On 3 July 2018, he played 88 minutes in the round of 16 game against England, as Colombia lost on penalties.
 His goal against Japan was voted the second best goal of the tournament, after Benjamin Pavard's goal against Argentina.

+2026 World Cup

+Quintero was included in the national squad for the 2026 World Cup.
+Following Colombia's elimination, Quintero announced his retirement from the selection.

 Style of play

 "Colombia’s Juan Quintero was exceptional.
 He could go on to become a player on a par with Lionel Messi.
 The composure he displayed was unbelievable for such a young player.
 Without a doubt he will go on to become one of the stars of the game."

 — Former footballer Kubilay Türkyilmaz's view on Quintero from the 2013 U-20 FIFA World Cup.

-Quintero is well known for his playmaking, unpredictable creativity, and ball control.
+Quintero is known for his playmaking, unpredictable creativity, and ball control.
 He is also known for his powerful long range shot and set-pieces, and he has used this ability to deliver precise crosses, passes, and score many free-kicks throughout his career.

 Due to his small stature, Quintero naturally has a lower center of gravity, allowing him to have higher balance and agility, similar to that of Lionel Messi and Diego Maradona.
 However, Quintero does not possess the quickness and balanced weak foot that the aforementioned players had; and at times Quintero has been criticized for being overweight.
 His lack of quickness has also drawn comparisons to James Rodríguez, due to the fact that they have lacked pace throughout their careers and both play in the #10 role.

 Quintero states that as a child his main inspiration was Brazilian legend Rivaldo.